 ;rtptimeout=60 ; Terminate call if 60 seconds of no RTP or RTCP activity on the audio channel when ; we're not on hold.
 This is to be able to hangup a call in the case of a phone ; disappearing from the net, like a power loss or grandma tripping over a cable. ;rtpholdtimeout=300 ; Terminate call if 300 seconds of no RTP or RTCP activity on the audio channel ; when we're on hold (must be > rtptimeout) ;rtpkeepalive=<secs> ; Send keepalives in the RTP stream to keep NAT open (default is off - zero)

 I hope this article helped you.
 If you are aware of other things that can cause call drops, please post details in the comments below.
-Your vote on this article or a Facebook like using the buttons below is much appreciated.
+If you found this article useful, please click the Facebook “Like” button at the top of the article and/or the internal Like-counter voting button below.